 Blue skies, swaying palm trees, emerald waters, and more than a thousand miles of shimmering sandy beaches.
 That’s Florida, for most visitors.
 Or if you’re traveling with young children, the magic of our theme parks, especially Walt Disney World, is foremost on your mind.
-But if that’s all you explore in Florida, you’re missing out.
+But if that’s all you explore, you’re missing out.

 Spanning two time zones, this is an enormous state with natural features you won’t find anywhere else in America.
 Traveling Florida, you’ll be amazed at the diversity of landscapes in a place where there are no mountains.
 Here, water rules.
-We have 2,000 miles of coastline, with dozens of well-known barrier islands like Sanibel and Captiva, Santa Rosa, St. George, and Key Biscayne.
+We have 2,000 miles of coastline, with dozens of well-known barrier islands.
 More than 4,000 lakes, including the second-largest lake entirely within the United States, Lake Okeechobee.
-Shimmering in shades of aquamarine, emerald, and blue, more than 600 major springs invite swimmers to dive in.
+More than 600 major springs invite swimmers to dive in.
 Over 12,000 miles of rivers slip through forests, wetlands, and major cities.
-And the world’s only Everglades, a wetland of immense proportion, blankets the tip of the Florida peninsula.
-Coral reefs beckon divers to the Florida Keys, but the depths of the Atlantic and Gulf offer wreck diving, too.
+And the world’s only Everglades, a wetland of immense proportion, blankets the tip of the peninsula.

-Florida’s biggest secret is the beauty of Florida’s Panhandle, also known as Northwest Florida.
-Most people who go there are driving there, and are focused on the beaches: Panama City Beach, Destin-Fort Walton, Pensacola Beach.
-But the wild sweep of the Big Bend, the vast forests – Apalachicola, Eglin, and Blackwater- and the spectacular but little-known springs and creeks will stir the heart of every nature lover.
+Florida’s biggest secret is the beauty and quiet of Florida’s Panhandle, also known as Northwest Florida.
+Most visitors drive there, and many of those are headed for the big beach towns of Pensacola Beach, Panama City Beach, and Destin-Fort Walton.
+Step away from the shoreline to discover hidden treasures, from charming rural communities to waterfalls to pitcher plant bogs.
+The wild sweep of the Big Bend, the vast forests – Apalachicola, Eglin, and Blackwater – and lesser-known springs and creeks will stir the heart of every nature lover.

 Florida is truly a year-round destination, for a variety of reasons.
 First, it rarely ever snows here, and when it does, it barely sticks around long enough to make a snowball.
 Second, temperatures are temperate during the winter months, compared to most of the United States.
 Finally, different sets of visitors come to Florida for different reasons.
 Some spend part of the year here, and the rest of it elsewhere.
 Others are bringing their families on vacation and must wait until school is out of session in order to travel.
 If you don’t have those constraints on your trip planning, remember: our winters are usually dry and temperate, our summers are usually wet and hot.
 The spring and fall shoulder seasons (Apr-May, Sep-Oct) are often pleasant, but there’s no guarantee that you’ll have sunshine every day.